Shearless barriers in the conservative Ikeda map: The model

 Another effect of the local violation of the twist condition is the formation of twin resonances on each side of the shearless curve.
 The separatrices of these resonances experience a reconnection process near the shearless curve, a bifurcation that alters the phase space topology in that region \cite{DeCarvalho1992,Wurm2005}.
 During the reconnection process, meandering tori may appear \cite{Wurm2005}.

 The shearless curve can be found by calculating the rotation number profile for a set of initial conditions and checking whether it has an extreme value \cite{VieiraAbud2012,Osorio-Quiroga2024,Leal2025}.
 The rotation number $\omega(\vartheta_0,J_0)$ corresponds to the average angular displacement of the orbit generated from the initial condition $\mathbf{X}_0=(\vartheta_0,J_0)$.
 If $\omega$ is a rational number $r/s$, the orbit is periodic with period $s$; if it is irrational, the orbit is quasiperiodic.
-To compute $\omega$, we use the superconvergent method presented in Refs. \cite{Das2017,Das2018,Sales2022,Osorio-Quiroga2024}, which provides a faster convergence compared to the standard average.
+To compute $\omega$, we use the superconvergent method presented in Refs. \cite{Das2017,Das2018,Sales2022,Osorio-Quiroga2024,Tong2024}, which provides a faster convergence compared to the standard average.
 It is defined as:

 where $M(\mathbf{X}_n)$ is the map applied to $\mathbf{X}_n$ and $\Pi$ is a suitable angular projection.
 In maps of the form of Eq. (\ref{eq:GeneralMap}), where the dynamical variable $\vartheta_n$ is the angle coordinate itself, we have $\Pi(\mathbf{X}_n)=\vartheta_n$.
-For the conservative Ikeda map, as given by Eq. (\ref{eq:ikedaCons}), we consider rotations around a fixed point of the map, so $\Pi(\mathbf{z}_n)=\alpha_n=\arctantwo{(y_n-y^*,x_n-x^*)}$.
+For the conservative Ikeda map, as given by Eq. (\ref{eq:ikedaCons}), we consider rotations around a fixed point of the map, so $\Pi(\mathbf{z}_n)=\psi_n=\arctantwo{(y_n-y^*,x_n-x^*)}$.
 The initial conditions considered to calculate the rotation number will be distributed along the line $x=1/2$, as this is a symmetry line of the system (see Appendix \ref{ap:symmetry}).
-Figure \ref{fig:fig2}(a) shows the rotation number profile for the integrable map with $\theta=1$.
-As expected, the profile is constant and equal to $\frac{\theta}{2\pi}$.

 Considering the nonintegrable map from Eq. (\ref{eq:ikedaCons}), it is not straightforward to perform coordinate changes to transform it into an action-angle form, as we did for the integrable map in Eq. (\ref{eq:ikedaConsMatrixInt}), which led to Eq. (\ref{eq:ikedaIntRot}), and explicitly revealed the global degeneracy of the frequencies.
 This difficulty arises because the fixed points of the nonintegrable map must be found numerically, and due to the coordinate-dependent angle $t_n$ given by Eq. (\ref{eq:rotAngle}).
 Thus, to examine how the global degeneracy of the rotation number profile is affected by a small perturbation, we carry out a numerical experiment and a perturbative approach.
 The perturbative results are presented in the Appendix \ref{ap:Perturbative}, where we derive an analytical expression for the rotation number for $\phi<<1$ (Eq. (\ref{eq:rotNumAnl})), and conclude that the profile is nonmonotonic for $\theta\in(0,\pi/2)\cup(3\pi/2,2\pi)$.